 Mentor A Student

-Oakland Serves continue to be committed to the success of high school students amidst the current COVID-19 pandemic.
-We are currently in the process of creating a system where Oakland Serves mentoring can continue online.
+Oakland Serves continues to be committed to the success of high school students amidst the current COVID-19 pandemic.
+We have created a system that

 Fill out an Expression of Interest form below by clicking "Apply Now" and submit it.

 Respond to an online interview with an Oakland Serves staff member.

 The Right Approach: Mentors are empathetic and non-judgmental: They are able to listen, learn, and sometimes change their own beliefs and behavior as they learn more about the circumstances keeping mentees from doing their best.
 They have patience and the ability to keep their cool as they gradually inspire trust.

 The Brain Power: Mentors are knowledgeable: They are well educated and able to help high school students get their homework done in at least one of the subjects required for graduation: English, math, and science.
 Some college level education is good, but not required.

 The Motive: Not all motives are the same.
 Some want to do something really worthwhile and help make the world a better place.
 Some want to get valuable experience and build their resume.
 Some are looking for internships.
 All honorable motives are fine.

 The Relationship with the School: Mentors understand that teachers and administrators are often working in difficult circumstances in Oakland’s schools and that our success depends on helping them by helping their most at-risk students do their homework.
 (It’s not up to us to tell them how to do their jobs!)
 This means mentors are cooperative and flexible, and get in touch as need be.